Leopold Ignaz Joseph, Prince of Dietrichstein: Life

-Marriage and Issue
+Marriage and issue

-On 13 July 1687 Leopold Ignaz married with Maria Godofreda Dorothea (29 September 1667 – 19 January 1732), daughter of Charles Theodore Otto, Prince of Salm by his first wife, Godofreda Maria Anna of Huyn.
-Being the only child of her parents, Maria Godofreda inherited from her mother the Counties of Gleen, Amstenrald and Wachtendonk.
+On 13 July 1687 Leopold Ignaz married with Princess Maria Godofreda Dorothea of Salm (29 September 1667 – 19 January 1732), daughter of Charles Theodore Otto, Prince of Salm by his first wife, Countess Godofreda Maria Anna of Huyn (1646-1667).
+Being the only child of her parents, Maria Godofreda inherited from her mother the Counties of Geleen, Amstenrald and Wachtendonk.

 Leopold Ignaz and Maria Godofreda had two daughters: